cummins-orgs/Qwen3-VL-modal-sample-code/README.md

 # Qwen3-VL Visual QA on Modal

-A serverless Visual Question Answering (VQA) service using [Qwen3-VL-4B-Instruct](https://huggingface.co/Qwen/Qwen3-VL-4B-Instruct) deployed on [Modal](https://modal.com).
-This service can answer questions about images through a simple HTTP API.
+Sample code for  Visual Question Answering (VQA) using [Qwen3-VL-4B-Instruct](https://huggingface.co/Qwen/Qwen3-VL-4B-Instruct) deployed on [Modal](https://modal.com).

 ## What is this?

-Vision-Language Models (VLMs) are like LLMs with eyes - they can generate text based not just on other text, but on images as well.
-This project deploys the Qwen3-VL model as a serverless API endpoint that:
+loosely based on Modal's sample code for Qwen 2 VL, this project deploys the Qwen3-VL model as a serverless API endpoint that:

 - Accepts an image URL and a question
-- Returns an AI-generated answer about the image
+- Returns an answer about the image
 - Scales automatically from zero to handle any load
 - Runs on GPU infrastructure without you managing servers
+- Has nice little touches like displaying the image in the terminal as you go

 ## Prerequisites